Finding the Best Places to Retire Since 2006!

 Palm Shores, Florida

 Neighborhoods are tidy and contain mostly brick ranch ramblers and single story Mediterraneans.
 Palm trees, oak trees and hickory trees adorn lawns that abut lanes without sidewalks.
 Two popular neighborhoods are Palm Shores Estates and Honeybrook Plantation.
 Riverview is a 55+ mobile home community.
-Mom and pop retailers and service providers, including a marine supply store, a motorcycle store, law offices and an animal clinic, are scattered about town.
-Seafood grilles and diners make up the dining scene.
-There are boat launches along the river, and recently renovated Shoreside Park has nice grassy areas, a fishing pier and a small strip of sand.
+Mom and pop retailers and service providers are scattered about town and include a marine supply store, a motorcycle store, law offices, an animal clinic and more.
+Seafood grilles and diners make up the culinary scene.
+There are boat launches along the river, and Shoreside Park has nice grassy areas, a fishing pier and a small strip of sand.
 Busy U.S. Route 1 runs along the east side of town.

 Population: 1,200 (city proper)